-In the Manage Plugin panel, a message will display along with a link to the location to download that new version.
-It is also advisable to deactivate a plugin before updating it.
+In the Manage Plugin panel, a message will display along with a link to update now.
+WordPress recommends that you deactivate a plugin before updating it.
 If an active plugin fails during upgrade your whole site can be adversely affected.
 Once updated you will be able to reactivate the plugin.

 WordPress Theme updates

-If you have made any modifications to a theme, updating the theme will overwrite your changes.
+If you have made any modifications directly to theme files, updating the theme will overwrite your changes.
 It is best to create a child theme to protect modifications so that themes can safely be updated.
 Read more about updating themes here.

 With a little effort on a regular basis, you can keep your site current and safe from security threats!